MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-TCS-and-GST-on-Sales-Transaction.md

 2. Select **Customer** on **Sales Invoice** header.

 3. Select **Item** on **Sales Invoice** line.
 GST Group Code, HSN/SAC Code should not be blank on the Item.
-For example, there is a sales invoice for INR 10,000 and 18% GST (i.e. 9% CGST and 9% SGST/UTGST in case of Intra-State/Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction) and 1% TCS as per Income Tax Act, 1961 has to be charged on the invoice amount.
+For example, there is a sales invoice for INR 10,000 and 18% GST (i.e. 9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction) and 1% TCS as per Income Tax Act, 1961 has to be charged on the invoice amount.

 6. GST calculation will appear in the Fact Box, as following: